Discover folk - the CRM for people-powered businesses

 4. Automate repetitive actions

-Automations reduce admin time and improve consistency.
+Automations reduce admin time and improve consistency across your sales team.

 Examples: